dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 \end{align*}
 $$

-which is precisely what
+which is precisely what we obtained with the first approach.

-## Cauchy's Integral Formula
+### Approach 3: Cauchy's Integral Formula